 Our second forester and it shows the badge which was awarded in the late 1930s.

 In fact this badge still remains, though it no longer shows an axe, and it is now called the Forester Activity badge.
-I could say that it also has a more ecological theme, but if you read the text you will see that even then there was an emphasis on not just cutting down but how to rear young trees, prepare the soil, transplanting, and how to treat diseases and damage, as well as understanding the danger of fires in forests
+I could say that it also has a more ecological theme, but I am delighted to say that if you read the text on this card you will see that even then there was an emphasis on not just cutting them down, but the recipient of the badge needed to know how to rear young trees, prepare the soil, transplanting, ways to treat diseases and damage, and also understanding the danger of fires in forests, which you may think is a more recent phenomenon.

 Friday, 29th July 2022